 All financial counterparties, including third country branches, central securities depositories (CSDs) and central counterparties (CCPs) that enter into securities financing transactions in scope of the Securities Financing Transactions Regulation (SFTR) are now required to report details of those transactions to an FCA-registered TR.

 In addition, TRs are required to provide the relevant UK authorities with access to that data.

-Therefore, the TTP does not apply to onshoring changes for firms, CSDs or CCPs subject to the reporting obligation under the UK SFTR regime, or to the onshored requirements for TRs.
+Therefore, the TTP did not apply to onshoring changes for firms, CSDs or CCPs subject to the reporting obligation under the UK SFTR regime, or to the onshored requirements for TRs.

-Please note, however, that the TTP applies to securities financing transactions where one of the counterparties is a member of the European System of Central Banks (ESCB).
-For these transactions, the status quo is retained and counterparties do not need to report these transactions under UK SFTR until 31 March 2022.
+Please note, however, that the TTP applied to securities financing transactions where one of the counterparties is a member of the European System of Central Banks (ESCB).
+However, our use of the TTP has now ended and firms must fully comply with UK onshored regulatory obligations.